The Grandmothers: Four Short Novels: Victoria and the Staveneys

 In London, when the aunt she lives with is rushed to the hospital, nine-year-old Victoria is taken after school to the spacious home of a kind-hearted older boy Edward Staveney and his younger brother Thomas.
 She is poor and black, while their white family is well-off and liberal.
 As years pass, looking after her failing aunt, she fantasises over the luxury in which the Staveneys live.
 When her aunt dies, she is evicted from their little flat and taken into the crowded home of their social worker, who encourages her to exploit her developing good looks.

 At age 19, working in a West End music shop, she is recognised by Thomas, who asks her back to the home she has always dreamed about.
-They have an affair and later Victoria finds she's pregnant.
+They have an affair and later Victoria finds out that she is pregnant.
 As a single mother she gets a flat of her own and, after going back to work, marries a black musician who moves in with her but, after giving her another baby they call Dickson, dies in a road crash.

 Seeing Thomas in the street, Victoria rings him up to say he has a six-year-old daughter called Mary, so he asks her round.
-The Staveneys insist on a DNA test and, when it is done, accept the sweet caramel-coloured Mary with joy, ignoring the difficult black Dickson who is no kin.
+The Staveneys insist on a DNA test and when it is done, accept the sweet caramel-coloured Mary with joy, ignoring the difficult black Dickson who is no kin.
 They take Mary for a month's holiday in a cottage in Dorset, where Victoria joins them for a week but is intimidated by their lifestyle and hates the country.
 Later, they propose sending Mary to a good school, an idea with which Victoria wrestles.
 In the end she accepts that Mary will be brought up as a Staveney and lost to her, while she could always marry another black man and have more children.